If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Methods

 \subsection{Corpus and Labelling}

 For our study we used a randomly-selected subset (n = 79,951) of WildChat \cite{zhao2024wildchat} a dataset of one million interactions of users with ChatGPT between 9 April, 2023 and 1 May, 2024.
-While not strictly ChatGPT-facing (the data was collected through Hugging Face spaces), it still contained interactions with GPT-3.5-Turbo and GPT-4.
+We refer to this subset as the \textbf{main corpus}.
+While not strictly ChatGPT-facing (the data was collected through Hugging Face), the main corpus contains interactions with GPT-3.5-Turbo and GPT-4.

-We labelled the transcripts with GPT-4 omni (gpt4-o-2024-05-13) based on the type of interaction carried out (e.g., dialogues, homework help, coding assistance).
-For this we set the LLM temperature to zero and maximum return tokens to 128; and left the rest of parameters as default.
-All calls were made through the Azure OpenAI API, and the data analysis in a consumer-grade laptop.
-We used soft labels: that is, while we provided a non-exhaustive set of suggested labels collected upon a preliminary scan of WildChat, the model was allowed to output its own when needed.
-The taxonomy is in \tabref{taxonomytable}.
-We manually clustered all labels into semantically equivalent sets (e.g., ``children'' and ``minors'' map to the same label) after labelling.
-The prompts may be found in \appref{prompts}.
+We labelled the transcripts with GPT-4o based on the type of interaction (e.g., dialogues, homework help, coding assistance).
+We used soft labels: while we provided a non-exhaustive set of suggested labels collected upon a preliminary scan of WildChat, the model was allowed to output its own when needed.
+These were clustered into semantically equivalent sets (e.g., `children' and `minors' map to the same label) after labelling with another call.
+We refer to the subset of the main corpus \emph{not} containing task-oriented dialogue (e.g., writing assistance, coding, etc.) as the \textbf{relevant corpus}.

+The call parameters are in \appref{calldetails}, the prompts in \appref{prompts}, and the label taxonomy in \tabref{taxonomytable}.
 To gauge the performance of our approach, we did a student's t-test.
-The accuracy of this model to a 95\% confidence interval (CI) was $86.4 \pm 4.7$\% for intents, and $99.2 \pm 1.2\%$ for reasons and target.
-A breakdown of our reliability analysis, including the computation of the CI is in \appref{reliability}; and a distribution of the labels found is in \appref{composition}.
+The accuracy to a 95\% confidence interval was $86.4 \pm 4.7$\% for intents, and $99.2 \pm 1.2\%$ for reasons and target.
+A breakdown of our reliability analysis is in \appref{reliability}; and a distribution of the labels in \appref{composition}.